sbb-design-systems/lyne-components/src/components/sbb-file-selector/readme.md

 ### Variants

-It has two different display options based on the value of the `variant` property: by default a `sbb-button` is displayed, which mimics the native `<input type="file"/>`.
+It has two different display options based on the value of the `variant` property: by default, a `sbb-button` is displayed, which mimics the native `<input type="file"/>`.

 ```html
 <sbb-file-selector></sbb-file-selector>